Iain Douglas-Hamilton: Kenya

+Work

 Counting elephants

-Douglas-Hamilton initially developed techniques to monitor widespread elephant movements from the air.
+A skilled pilot, Douglas-Hamilton initially developed techniques to monitor widespread elephant movements from the air.
 In the early 1970s, he designed study methods that would allow for comprehensive and replicable surveys of elephant families from low-flying aircraft, which would at the same time allow large population counts to be undertaken for the first time.
 Between 1976 and 1979, Douglas-Hamilton worked on a joint IUCN /WWF Elephant Survey and Conservation Programme, which surveyed African elephant populations in 34 countries to produce scientific data to help shape policy recommendations for the species' protection.
 Around the same time, working for IUCN, Douglas-Hamilton undertook research to map out the scale of the world ivory trade, its value, and its regulations.
 Meanwhile, he continued to direct aerial surveys of elephant populations into the 1980s, including in Uganda, Tanzania and the Central African Republic.

-The 'elephant holocaust' and the international ivory trade ban
+The 'elephant holocaust' and international ivory trade ban

 Douglas-Hamilton's aerial surveys, coupled with research coming from other studies, began to show for the first time the scale of the poaching crisis that was sweeping Africa during the 1970s and 1980s, as demand for ivory from Asia, in particular from Japan, grew.
-From 1980 to 1982, Douglas-Hamilton was made Honorary Chief Park Warden and anti-poaching advisor to Uganda's national parks authority.
+From 1980 to 1982, Douglas-Hamilton was made Honorary Chief Park Warden in Uganda.
+Years of poaching and political turmoil, during and after the reign of dictator Idi Amin, had taken its toll on Uganda's national parks - once some of Africa's finest national parks.

+By 1980, most of Uganda's elephants had been killed and were down from a probable 20,000 to an estimated 1,600 elephants and declining rapidly.
+Douglas-Hamilton was then working on a project for the United Nations Development Programme as an anti-poaching advisor to Uganda's national parks.
 There, he designed air and ground patrols against poachers, many from Sudan, where civil war was raging and poached elephant ivory could be sold to raise money to buy weapons.
 On occasion, Douglas-Hamilton was shot at as he carried out his work.

 His work in Uganda helped to stem the loss of elephants to poachers, and allowed him to propose ways that poachers could be stopped in other parts of Africa, using the methods he developed in Uganda.
 Douglas-Hamilton's estimates, drawn from his research and that of others, suggested that the population of African elephants across the continent of at least 1.3 million individuals in 1979 had been reduced to less than half, or around 600,000, by 1989.

 These statistics illustrated to the world the scale of what became known as the elephant holocaust.
 Regulation of the trade was attempted, via the Convention on the International Trade in Endangered Species, but eventually it was globally accepted that a ban should be enforced to stem the loss of illegally killed elephants.
 Douglas-Hamilton was among Africa's leading conservationists who argued for this position.
 It is widely accepted that the ban worked, and elephant populations, especially savannah populations, began to recover.